JMan7777/Mitsubishi-Aircon-SmartThings/README.md

 ![Mitsubishi_Aircon_Device_Handler.groovy](https://github.com/JMan7777/Mitsubishi-Aircon-SmartThings/blob/master/groovy/Mitsubishi_Aircon_Device_Handler.groovy)

-_FYI: The device handler is still not pretty and WIP (source code comments e.g. missing)._

 <p align="center">
   <img src="https://github.com/JMan7777/Mitsubishi-Aircon-SmartThings/blob/master/pictures/SmartThings_Android.jpg" width="400" >
 </p>

+There are also some limitations at the moment:
+1. The [HeatPump](https://github.com/SwiCago/HeatPump) library takes few seconds until it delivers back just updated settings.
+In case you refresh quickly after triggering an air conditioner change, you might still see the unchanged settings.
+2. Some commands might not be physically possible by your air conditioner.
+If e.g. your air conditioner has no heat mode, the command to change to heat mode will be accepted by the air conditioner but nothing will change.
+A refresh afterward will show you back the old settings.

+_The device handler is still not pretty and WIP (source code comments e.g. missing, the auto refresh is not yet alligned with updates, limitations above, etc.)._

 # Special thanks
 ... to SwiCago for providing the Arduino library to control Mitsubishi Heat Pumps via connector CN105: